 I love the Simonsbath Festival for two reasons.
 It's the only festival I know that regularly mentions wellington boots in its programme and it has my favourite approach road to a night out, with its inspirational views away to the west on the drive down the South Molton road.

-Simonsbath Festival 2016 is now over, but you can still see the events listed on this website and you can also download a copy of the printed festival brochure (pdf file).
+You can still see the events which took place as part of Simonsbath Festival 2016 listed on this website and you can also download a copy of the printed festival brochure (pdf file).

-The children of Exford, Cutcombe and Timberscombe schools sang Songs from the Exmoor Forest with gusto and clarity at the Midsummer Family and Community Concert on June 16, providing a fitting finale to Simonsbath Festival 2016.
+The children of Exford, Cutcombe and Timberscombe schools sang Songs from the Exmoor Forest with gusto and clarity at the Midsummer Family and Community Concert and provided a fitting finale to Simonsbath Festival 2016.

 As part of the project we have also collated an online song book featuring music and songs collected on Exmoor, which can be found here on the festival website.